 Education Specialist in Reading Education

-The program requires 33 semester hours and is unique in that it provides opportunities to:
+This 33-semester-hour program is unique in that it will provide you with opportunities to:

-Explore teacher leadership opportunities and develop leadership skills;
+- Explore teacher leadership opportunities and develop your leadership skills.

-Apply and extend content knowledge and pedagogical skills through the examination of curriculum and instruction issues and research;
+- Apply and extend your content knowledge and pedagogical skills through the examination of curriculum and instruction issues and research.